Associative Remote Viewing (ARV) Explained

 Associative Remote Viewing, or ARV, is not a method of remote viewing.
 Instead, it is a way of tasking a remote viewer to obtain a certain kind of information.
 Any workable method of remote viewing can be used for an ARV project.

 Usually a binary-outcome event is involved.
-An example of a binary-outcome event would be a football game, where either one team will win, or the other will (in many of these sorts of events, there is a slight chance that there will be a tie, but we'll ignore those for now).
+An example of a binary-outcome event would be a football game, where either one team will win, or the other will (in many of these sorts of events, there is a slight chance that there will be a tie, but we'll ignore that for now).

 Another example is whether a stock will have gone up or down in value by a certain time, such as the closing bell of the stock market.